 When we talk about being overweight and obese, what we’re really asking is, are you carrying more fat than you should be?
 Extra fat in the body can have harmful effects, such as producing hormones and growth factors that affect the way your cells work.

 Essentially, the more fat you have, the more havoc it wreaks with your hormones.
 Your hormones are the key to healthy cell growth and division.
 If your hormones are out of sync, your cells may not divide correctly which could lead to the production of abnormal cells.
 This production of abnormal cells can be the slippery slope to the start of cancer.

 Types of Cancer Linked to Overweight or Obesity

 Research has shown that many types of cancer are more common in people who are overweight or obese, especially when the fat is located around the belly area (central obesity).
 Central obesity is often linked to bowel, kidney, esophageal, pancreatic, and breast cancer.
-It isn’t clear exactly why, but it could have something to do with the ability of certain chemicals from fat to access the bloodstream is enhanced in patients with central obesity.
+It isn’t clear exactly why, but it could have something to do with the ability of certain chemicals from fat to access the bloodstream.

 Measuring Weight Gain